seatable-data/api/dtable-web-v2.1-admin/external-links.md

 **Input Parameters**

 **token** _\[string, required]_
-> As an external link is generated, its token is used as the suffix to its link: https\://cloud.seatable.io/dtable/external-links/<token>/
+> As an external link is generated, its token is used as the suffix to its link.
+For example: https\://cloud.seatable.io/dtable/external-links/`<token>`/

+**Return Values**

+JSON-object with the result of the operation.

 **Sample Response**